FAQ

 Facet is now an EVM-compatible blockchain!
 Not only can anyone deploy a contract, but anyone can copy-paste an existing Ethereum contract over to Facet!

-The v1 environment required developers to write Facet smart contracts in a custom language - Rubidity.
+The original environment required developers to write Facet smart contracts in a custom language - Rubidity.
 We've removed that requirement.
 Facet's EVM-compatibility allows for smart contracts to be written in Solidity, Ethereum's native programming language.

 Developers accustomed to the Ethereum ecosystem will find it easy to build on Facet, as the same tools and workflows apply.
 This includes standard Ethereum testnets for testing and popular IDEs like Remix and Visual Studio Code.

-I've heard Facet described as a "Based Sovereign Rollup" - what is that?
+I've heard Facet described as a "based sovereign rollup" - what is that?

-A "based rollup" is a type of layer 2 blockchain that leverages the L1 (in our case, Ethereum) for transaction sequencing (as opposed to a centralized sequencer).
 "More concretely, a based rollup is one where the next L1 proposer may, in collaboration with L1 searchers and builders, permissionlessly include the next rollup block as part of the next L1 block." - Justin Drake

-A "sovereign rollup" is a type of L2 blockchain that (1) publishes its transactions to another blockchain (in our case, Ethereum), typically for sequencing and data availability, and (2) manages its own settlement (e.g. does not use a bridge with the data availability to settle the chain).
+A "sovereign rollup" is a type of L2 blockchain that (1) publishes its transactions to another blockchain (i.e., Ethereum), typically for sequencing and data availability, and (2) manages its own settlement (e.g. does not use a bridge with the data availability to settle the chain).
 This departs from typical L2s that enshrine a set of smart contract bridges (with privileged keys) into the protocol that serve to settle the rollup chain.

 Facet's combined use of both paradigms above make it Ethereum's first (and only) "based sovereign rollup."